Seriously, I’ll wait. Go! ….

 People in the middle are motivated by their need to belong, find love, acceptance, health, and family.
 Social media meets these middle needs faster, more efficiently and easier than any other media.
 Viral content, by extension, meets these middle-stage needs on a universal level.

 “Why We Use Facebook,” is the most comprehensive literature review of Facebook users to date.
 The study by two Boston researchers suggests people use SNS to fulfill those squishy middle needs of belonging and self-identity.
 The study says we use social networks to:

 By extension, we share content that lives within these affirmations.
 Last year, The New York Times delved into content sharing with a survey of 2,500 “heavy content sharers.”
+(You can view the PDF here).
 The study created an entire lexicon around people who share, including a persona named “hipsters.”
 But if you understand Maslow, you can make your own conclusions about why content is shared.

 Content that speaks to these middle human motivations gets shared.
 It’s really simple.
 But viral content seems to exponentially hit Maslow’s middle on an epic scale.

 With its Happiness Machine video, read how they created the campaign, Coke focused on our psychological need to be happy and matched it with visuals of orchestrated, yet authentic happiness moments.
 Coke’s video was the opposite of the Edward Bernays-style spin and more like soul-bearing Maslow.
 The video sits at the intersection of perception and memory and that, I hypothesize, is why it went viral.
 Let me explain.